 The first poetry collection from

-Additionally, T.C. is a writer and poet, with work published in literary journals Capsule Stories, Pages Penned in Pandemic: A Collective, mental health anthology Pluviophile, Honeyfire Literary Magazine, The Westsider, and more.
+Additionally, T.C. is a writer and poet, with work published in Capsule Stories, Pages Penned in Pandemic: A Collective, mental health anthology Pluviophile, The Raven Review, and more.
 She proudly serves as a reader for the literary journal for youth writer organization The Young Writers Initiative, Juven.
 Her poetry collection, The Forest, was published by Riza Press in 2021 and will serve as the inspirational basis of the aforementioned art installation being developed with artist Mari Omori, as well as a launching point for a larger, developing cross-media project.

 Currently pursuing a Bachelor of Arts in Graphic Design & Media Arts from Southern New Hampshire University, T.C. is also a graphic and multimedia design professional who has won numerous accolades for her design work, including gold Medallion Awards from the National Council for Marketing and Public Relations (NCMPR).

 “Anderson takes you by the hand and leads you deep into the quietest part of the Forest so that you can find the beauty in the simplicity of the world around you and, most of all, yourself.”

 Amazon review of "The Forest"